 Healthcare is a dynamic and quickly evolving field.
 Becoming a PA will allow you to learn from experts from all educational levels—MDs, MD/PhDs, PAs, nurse practitioners, nurses, hospital techs, patients, and others.
 Each patient is unique and will present you with the opportunity to meet their needs to the best of your abilities as a person, provider, and scientist.

 Unlike physicians, PAs can move across specialties with ease.
 It’s as simple as applying for a new job.
-With a comprehensive educational background, after completing your PA degree, you will be able to pursue any specialty of your interest for any length of time you desire.
+With a comprehensive educational background and a PA degree in hand, you will be able to pursue any specialty of interest for the length of time you desire.

-8. PAs use the same process of differential diagnosis and diagnosis as physicians
+- PAs use the same processes of differential diagnosis and diagnosis as physicians

 • You cannot perform surgery without the supervision of a physician.